openstack/openstack-manuals/doc/ops-guide/source/arch-example-nova-network.rst

     The following features of OpenStack are supported by the example architecture documented in this guide, but are optional:

-    -  :term:`Dashboard`: You probably want to offer a dashboard, but your users may be more interested in API access only.
+    -  :term:`Dashboard <Dashboard (horizon)>`: You probably want to offer a dashboard, but your users may be more interested in API access only.

     -  :term:`Block storage <Block Storage service>`:
        You don't have to offer users block storage if their use case only